spartansw/okapi-worldserver-components/README-markdown-java7.txt

 downgrade it to work with the Java 7 runtime.

-For WorldServer, add a Markdown filter, then adjust pom.xml files to build the minimum needed to build the Markdown filter, and use the Java 7 version of Okapi 0.36-SNAPSHOT.
+For WorldServer, add a Markdown filter, then adjust pom.xml files to build the minimum needed to build only the Markdown filter, and use the Java 7 version of Okapi 0.36-SNAPSHOT.
 Adjusting pom.xml files was necessary because the trimmed down, Java-7 compatible Okapi only has the Markdown filter.